 • The use of RetinA/Tretinoin or any other rapid skin exfoliation products used regularly on the forehead area will cause permanent cosmetics to the eyebrow area to fade prematurely.

 • The use of chemical peels and acid peels regularly on the forehead region can also cause eyebrow tattoos to fade prematurely.

 • Smoking WILL cause the pigment to fade prematurely and anesthetics will not last as long.

 Antacids, thyroid, and anxiety medications have been reported as interfering with permanent makeup either by affecting retention or shifting the pigment to an undesirable tone.
-Remember, everything we eat and drink have their own chemical structure and the electron ends that are unattached or free, may get attached to other compounds inside the body forming a new molecule that may show a different color spectrum.
-With that info, an educated client may have better expectation and know that he/she may need more frequent adjustments than others.
-Please avoid these procedures at least a month prior to important life events such as weddings, vacations etc..
-Procedures may take longer than expected to be complete under some circumstances.
+Remember, everything we eat and drink has its own chemical structure and the electron ends that are unattached or free, may get attached to other compounds inside the body forming a new molecule that may show a different color spectrum.
+With that info, an educated client may have a better expectation and know that he/she may need more frequent adjustments than others.
+The better condition your skin is in, the better the final result will be.
+Mature clients may need an additional one or two weeks of healing for the final results to appear.
+The better you take care of your skin and protect it from UV rays, the better the outcome and lifespan of permanent cosmetic procedures.
+Please avoid these procedures at least 3 weeks prior to important life events such as weddings, vacations, etc.